 We offer additional modules when we see and believe that our customers will benefit from them.
 Let’s say a user is our loyal customer investing in customer support and new agents.
 It means they will need to measure their performance.
 In this case, we offer our Conversation and agent analytics module that will help them with that.

 This is important as a user won’t pay you unless they have a ready website.
-Dashly tools help the Motor team talk to their users:
+Dashly tools help the website and landing page builder’s team talk to their users:

 Cross-sell and upsell strategies help digital products increase sales and grow.
 You need to know your customer and their needs to formulate the correct strategy.
 Customers can either prefer buying additional functions one by one or you can pack them in bundles.
 When using the upsell model, you need to transmit your product’s value properly so that customers perceive it as a quality upgrade.